Showing posts with label Citizens United. Show all posts

 We have just witnessed the most obscene election in American history.
 Obscene in the sense that $2.6 billion was spent on the presidential race.
 Obscene in that the Supreme Court’s decision that money = speech gives new meaning to the phrase, money talks.
 Obscene in that the Supreme Court’s decision that corporations are people entitled to their right of free speech meant that corporations as well as individuals could spend unlimited amounts of money in support of their preferred candidate.

 Obscene in that the principle of one man, one vote has been distorted because of the power of a small number of individuals and corporations to greatly impact the outcome due to the influence of their advertising dollars.
+Obscene because the premise of one man, one vote is destroyed by the elevtoral college system.
 Obscene because even in a race with such clear differences between the two candidates and their positions, we have strayed far from the idea that free speech and elections in our democracy is about the contest of ideas.
 This was a campaign based on slogans, which are not ideas.
 Ideas require understanding, and there was no attempt at any stage of the process to provide voters with an understanding of the competing positions.

 If we wish to save our democracy then we need to reform the electoral process.
 The underlying principle is simple ... remove the influence of private funds from the election.
 The campaigns would be financed by public funds, and outside PACs would be strictly regulated so that no individual or corporation could contribute more than a small amount of money to such efforts.